-In the context of this trial, SAEs will only be reported if they appear to be related to an aspect of taking part in the study and it is an unexpected occurrence.
+In the context of this trial, SAEs will only be reported if they appear to be related to an aspect of taking part in the study and within 6 months of randomisation for all patients and up to 12 months post randomisation for patients that agree to this additional time-point.

-All serious adverse events (SAE) will be entered onto the Serious Adverse Event reporting form and forwarded to York Trials Unit within 24 hours of the investigator becoming aware of them.
+All Serious Adverse Events (SAE) will be entered onto the SAE reporting form and forwarded to York Trials Unit within 24 hours of the investigator becoming aware of them.
 Once received, causality and expectedness will be confirmed by the Chief Investigator.
 SAEs that are deemed to be unexpected and related to the trial will be notified to the Research Ethics Committee (REC) and sponsor within 15 days.
 All such events will be reported to the Trial Steering Committee and Data Monitoring Committee at their next meetings.
-Follow up reports a month later will be reviewed by the CI to ensure that adequate action has been taken and progress made.
-AEs listed in table 2 may be expected as part of the interventions and therefore do not need to be reported to the main REC.
+Follow up reports a month later may be requested by the CI for their review to ensure that adequate action has been taken and progress made.
 All participants experiencing SAEs will be followed-up as per protocol until the end of the trial.

-Adverse Events
+Complications

 Injury to blood vessels or nerves

 Wound complications (including infection)

-Thromboembolic ev vents
+Thromboembolic events

-Delayed union/ Nor ו-union
+Delayed union/ Non-union

-Peri-prosthetic frac ture; or for symptoms related to the metalwork
+Peri-prosthetic fracture; or for symptoms related to the metalwork

-Further surgery to r emove or replace metalwork
+Further surgery to remove or replace metalwork

-Loosening/mechani ical failure of prosthesis
+Loosening/mechanical failure of prosthesis

-Surgical site infection on
+Surgical site infection

 Haematoma

-Neurovascular injur ν
+Neurovascular injury

 Delayed wound healing and/or wound dehiscence

-Intraoperative fract ure
+Intraoperative fracture

 Skin problems such as pressure sores

-Adverse events associated with anaesthetic such as DVT, pulmonary
+Adverse events associated with anaesthetic such as DVT, pulmonary embolism, and respiratory tract infection

-iratory tract infection

-Lateral cutaneous n -

-Table as Expected adver